REFUNDS OF CHARGES - Tuition and Academic Fees

 Credit balances resulting from an overpayment with a bank card are eligible to be refunded as a credit transaction to the bank card by contacting the Bursar's Office.
 Credit balances resulting from an overpayment with a check drawn on a domestic bank require a two week waiting period before a refund check will be issued.

-Credit balances resulting from loans, grants, scholarships, and other forms of financial aid will be eligible for refund after the 10th day of class.
+Credit balances resulting from loans, grants, scholarships, and other forms of financial aid will be eligible for refund.
+Eligible accounts will begin to be reviewed on the 11th day of class (or the first business day after the drop/add period).

-For student accounts where any portion of the semester charges have been paid using 529 funds, the student must submit a 529 Refund Acknowledgement Form to the Bursar's Office before a refund can be issued.
+For student accounts where any portion of the semester charges have been paid using 529 funds, the student may be asked to submit a 529 Refund Acknowledgement Form to the Bursar's Office before a refund can be issued.

 Tuition credit refunds for students enrolled at less than full time are based on calculations made by the Banner student system.

-Students who drop below full time status and who are receiving financial aid must have their financial aid package re-evaluated by the Office of Financial Aid prior to the issuance of any refund check.
+Students who drop below full time status and who are receiving financial aid must have their financial aid package re-evaluated by the Office of Financial Aid prior to the issuance of any refund.

 Academic fees (such as Technology Fee, Engineering and Applied Science Fee, course associated fees, etc.) are generally not refundable after the first day of class.